NIMH ADHD Research & Information Hub

 ADHD Information & Education

-- •Adult ADHD: recognition, evaluation, and management
+- •Adult ADHD: recognition, evaluation, and daily-life support

-- •Behavioral treatments for ADHD: evidence-based approaches
+- •Skills-based supports for ADHD: evidence-based approaches

 - •ADHD statistics: prevalence, demographics, and trends